mapic/dockerized/README.md

 mapic restart
 ```

-#### SDK: Interact with Mapic API
+### Interact with the Mapic API
-Commands for interacting with any running Mapic server.
+Commands for interacting with any running Mapic server's API.
 ```bash
 # create user
 mapic user create